-Growing up in a small European town, my interest in art and nature was formed at an early age.
+Majestic grew up in a small European town, where her interest in art and nature was formed at an early age.

-As a young girl most of the time, I could either be found out in the countryside exploring nature, or indoors occupied with creating art.
+During her childhood, most of the time she could either be found in the countryside exploring nature, or indoors occupied by creating art.

-Following this life changing decision, I built a mural painting business, and worked as a mural artist for nearly a decade.
-However, an incapacitating back problem forced me to change course.
+Following this life changing decision, Viktoria established her own mural painting business, and worked as a mural artist for nearly a decade.
+Eventually, an incapacitating back problem forced her to change course.

-I could not have imagined giving up painting, so I searched for an alternative to large scale works.
-Traditional oil painting seemed to be the best choice.
-I dedicated several years to formal training in classical oil painting.
+She couldn't imagine giving up painting, so she set out to search for an alternative.
+Traditional oil painting seemed to be the best fit, which lead her to dedicate several years to formal training in classical oil painting.

-My teachers included John Phillip Osborne & Danielle Wexler master artists at the Ridgewood Art Institute, where I have studied for 4 years.
-I also took classes at the Art Students League of New York with Leonid Gervits and Jordan Sokol figurative artists.
+She spent 4 years at the Ridgewood Art Institute, receiving instructions from John Phillip Osborne & Danielle Wexler master artists, and took portrait painting classes at the prestigious Art Students League of New York with Leonid Gervits and Jordan Sokol.

-Currently, I am a member of Oil Painters of America, Muddy River Art Association and an elected member of the American Artists Professional League, where I also serve as a director of the national board.
+She is a member of Oil Painters of America, Muddy River Art Association and she is an elected member of the American Artists Professional League, where she also serves as a national board member.